 social health coverage could face inefficiencies due to fragmented payment systems or issues with interoperability between different payment providers.
-Merchants and other service providers, particularly in rural or underserved areas, may also encounter problems such as limited access to digital payment systems, technical infrastructure shortcomings, or where the system breaks down, enabling the development of solutions to improve the reliability, speed, and accessibility of WSP services for all stakeholders involved.
+Merchants and other service providers, particularly in rural or underserved areas, may also encounter problems such as limited access to digital payment systems, technical infrastructure shortcomings, or inadequate training on digital payment tools.
+Understanding these challenges helps in identifying where the system breaks down, enabling the development of solutions to improve the reliability, speed, and accessibility of WSP services for all stakeholders involved.
 This analysis is vital for ensuring that welfare programs operate smoothly, providing financial support where it's most needed without disruption.